asayers/tailsrv/README.md

   as they're keeping track of their position in the log, they can connect to the backup server and carry on.
 Of course, this means clients need to be aware of the backup server... sorry!
-* **Rotation**:  This must be implemented manually, and the producer and consumer must agree on the policy.
-For instance, suppose the producer increments a counter in the filename after 1MB.
-Then the consumer must keep track of how many bytes it has read, and start reading the next file after 1MB of data has come in.
+* **Auto-rotation**:  Rotation must be implemented manually, and the producer and consumer must agree on the policy.
+For instance, suppose the producer increments a counter in the filename after 1GB.
+Then the consumer must keep track of how many bytes it has read, and start reading the next file when it reaches the 1GB mark.
 * **Encryption**:  If you can, [use a VPN][wireguard].
 Don't trust me with your crypto - just make sure the route to your fileserver is secure.
 Want to completely prohibit insecure access?
 Run tailsrv in a network namespace which doesn't contain any non-vpn network interfaces.
-If you can't use a VPN, you're going to have to encrypt/decrypt messages client-side.
-(Good luck achieving eg. forward secrecy though...)
 * **Authentication**:  Using a VPN solves this too (when requirements are simple).
 * **Compression**:  You can compress your messages when you write them, but